soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E2_Grundlagen-Ontologien_en.md

 >
 > An ontology takes the next step: it represents this conceptual structure formally and in a machine-readable way.
 >
-> Conceptual knowledge → formal representation → machine-readable knowledge
+> With ontologies conceptual knowledge can be formally represented and made machine-readable.

 ---